limbo018/DREAMPlace/README.md

     - Otherwise, python implementation is used.

 - [NTUPlace3](http://eda.ee.ntu.edu.tw/research.htm) (Optional)
-    - If the binary is provided, it can be used to perform detailed placement
+    - If the binary is provided, it can be used to perform detailed placement.

 To pull git submodules in the root directory
 ```